ferdibay/Python-Projects/README.md

-# Here is the a couple of Python projects from my first term at university
+# Here is a couple of Python projects from my first term at university